-I was engaged via Loud&Clear to lead an ambitious project from within the University of Melbourne to centralise its various student-facing systems into a single interface to vastly improve the existing student experience.
+I was engaged via Loud&Clear to lead an ambitious project from within the University of Melbourne to centralise its various student-facing systems (such as enrolment, library loans, daily calendar, etc) into a single interface to vastly improve the existing student experience.

 This project was initially scoped to last 3 sprints, to convert existing research into a design direction.
 However, the success of our early work resulted in continuous extension of the project, delving into more areas of the university to uncover possibilities for improvements, and ultimately branching out to product management & development.

-The central focus of this project was an app concept known as the “Digital Campus”, that would become a one-stop-shop for all student queries.
-I led a team of other UXers through design and testing on this concept, and eventually became Product Owner for a development team tasked with delivering a prototype.
+The central focus of this project was my app concept, known as the “Digital Campus”, that would become a one-stop-shop for all student queries.
+I led a team of designers, solution architects and other UXers through design and testing on this concept, and eventually became Product Owner for a development team tasked with delivering a prototype.

-This project was an exciting opportunity to follow a “purist” design methodology, mercifully isolated from a lot of the internal politics of the organisation.
-Our task was essentially to present an ideal vision of the future, behind which the various arms of the university could gather and develop a coherent digital strategy.
+This project was an exciting opportunity to follow a “purist” design methodology, where the quality of design was the highest priority to the client.
+Our task was essentially to present an ideal vision of the university’s future digital offerings, behind which the various departments of the university could gather and develop a coherent digital strategy.

 We used a two-week sprint cycle (with showcases every second sprint) to retain velocity and keep the wider university engaged with the project.
 Our initial focus was on the thorny subject of course planning – a complicated and systems-heavy process for students, and one that causes a huge amount of churn.
-A combination of co-design, research and user testing resulted in an elegant prototype solution, which allowed students to navigate their course options in a simple step-by-step process.
+I led a small UX team through a combination of co-design, research and user testing, resulting in an elegant prototype solution, which allowed students to navigate their course options in a simple step-by-step process.

-Despite originally being scoped at only 3 sprints of UX work, this project ended up being one of the most fertile and lucrative for Loud&Clear in the entire agency.
-It spawned three side projects and became instrumental in winning work with other universities across Australia.
-Although development was sadly halted due to internal changes, departments across the university are now excited and engaged in the possibilities of design thinking.
+Despite originally being scoped at only 3 sprints of UX work, this project ended up lasting almost a year and being one of the most fertile and lucrative for Loud&Clear in the entire agency.
+It spawned three side projects (including one I later took over) and became instrumental in winning work with other universities across Australia.